 A cancer diagnosis is difficult on multiple levels.
 Not only does the psychological burden of battling the disease weigh on patients, but also the financial stresses of treatment can also impact patient health and treatment outcomes.
 Recognizing this, doctors and care providers should seek to develop strategies that enable patients to cope with the physical, emotional, and financial stresses of cancer treatment.

-To that end, Cancer Care News has developed and maintains a national directory of free financial resources for cancer patents.
-Our listings detail program status, eligibility, and include a link to online application whenever possible.
+To that end, Cancer Care News has developed and maintains a national directory of free financial resources for cancer patients.
+Our listings detail program status, eligibility, and include a link to an online application whenever possible.
 We update the information daily so patients and families can be assured of the latest, most accurate information available on the web.

 If you, or someone you know, has been diagnosed with cancer and needs help paying for out of pocket expenses, copays, and/or deductibles, please check out our free resources and get the help you need today!